 Please read through this section to find answers to the most commonly asked questions by new students regarding CSI’s New Student Orientation:

-All incoming students with less than six transfer credits are required to attend NSO.
+All incoming students with less than six transfer credits are required to attend one in-person NSO.
 College Now and AP credits do not count towards the six transfer credit transfer exemption.
 All segments of the NSO program are mandatory and attendance is taken at each segment of the program.
-Incoming students with more than six transfer credits and students participating in the Verrazano School Honors Program, Macaulay Honors College, Teacher’s Academy, Student Veterans, and students enrolled through a Network Program (1199 union) are exempted from the NSO requirement, but may have to fulfill orientation requirements within their individual programs.
+Incoming students with more than six transfer credits and students participating in the Verrazzano School Honors Program, Macaulay Honors College, Teacher’s Academy, Student Veterans, and students enrolled through a Network Program (1199 union) are exempted from the NSO requirement, but may have to fulfill orientation requirements within their individual programs.
 Students participating in these programs should consult with their program advisors regarding their program requirement.
 ARC (Adults Returning to the Classroom) students have the option to participate in NSO.
-ARC students who do not participate in NSO must meet with Frances Hetherington in the Center for Advising and Academic Success in building 1a, room 101.
-All incoming student must register and complete a CSI Advisement & Registration Training (CART) Session in order to register for NSO.
-In addition, NSO is part of the basic CSI degree requirements at the college and is satisfied in two components.
-One is attending an orientation program, and the second is explained to students as part of their first-year requirements during the NSO program.
+ARC students who do not participate in NSO must contact AdultLearner@csi.cuny.edu.
+NSO is part of the basic CSI degree requirements at the college and is satisfied in two components.
+One is completing NSO, and the second is explained to students as part of their first-year requirements during the NSO program.